wiedehopf/combine1090/README.md

 # combine1090
 Combine data from multiple dump1090 receivers (or other receivers providing beast protocol data)

-Does not interfere with an already configured dump1090-fa but instead creates another instance with its own webinterface at /combine1090
+Does not interfere with an already configured dump1090-fa / readsb but instead creates another instance with its own webinterface at /combine1090

-On how to install dump1090-fa please scroll down to the end of this page.
+Requires dump1090-fa or readsb to be installed, see end of this page for install scripts for either.

 ## Installation:
 ```